Bhairava: Iconography

 Kala Bhairava is conceptualized as the guru-natha (teacher and lord) of the planetary deity Shani (Saturn).

 Bhairava is known as Bhairavar or Vairavar in Tamil, where he is often presented as a grama devata or village guardian who safeguards the devotee in eight directions (ettu tikku).
 Known in Sinhalese as Bahirawa, he is said to protect treasures.
 He is the main deity worshipped by the Aghora sect.

 Dancer dressed as Shveta Bhairava from Bhaktapur, Nepal.

+Muthappan, Kaalabhairavan worshipped in ancestral form through Theyyam form, in the northern region of the state Kerala.

+Woman offers prayers at shrine in Bhaktapur, Nepal.

 Temples

 Thennaga Kasi Bairavar Temple is a Hindu temple dedicated to Lord Bairavar, a fierce form of Lord Shiva.
+It is located in Erode, Tamil Nadu, India. is a Hindu temple dedicated to Lord Bairavar, a fierce form of Lord Shiva.
 It is located in Erode, Tamil Nadu, India.
 This temple is renowned for its unique architectural style and spiritual significance.